pagkly/Zed/Investopedia3/Why Licensees Matter.md

 Why Licensees Matter
 ## What Is a Licensee?

 A licensee is any business, organization, or individual that has been granted legal permission by another entity to engage in an activity.
-The permission, or [license](https://www.investopedia.com/terms/l/licensing-agreement.asp), can be given on an express or implied basis.
+The permission, or [[license]](https://www.investopedia.com/terms/l/licensing-agreement.asp), can be given on an express or implied basis.

 ## Understanding Licensees

 A licensee has received legal permission from another party to conduct some sort of business over which the other party holds some control, ownership, or authority.
-The licensee may pay outright for this permission, known as a [licensing fee,](https://www.investopedia.com/terms/l/licensing-fee.asp) or may make payments based on the results of the business arrangement, known as [licensing revenue](https://www.investopedia.com/terms/l/licensing-revenue.asp).
+The licensee may pay outright for this permission, known as a [[licensing fee,]](https://www.investopedia.com/terms/l/licensing-fee.asp) or may make payments based on the results of the business arrangement, known as [[licensing revenue]](https://www.investopedia.com/terms/l/licensing-revenue.asp).

 **\[Important: The licensee may pay the licensor for the permission, or share revenue arising from activities arising from the permission.\]**